highlight/highlight/blog-content/aws-firehose-opentelemetry-collector.md

 ## Conclusion

 Integrating AWS Firehose with OpenTelemetry provides a powerful way to collect and analyze telemetry data from AWS services.
 Whether you use a native receiver or implement a custom solution, Firehose enables seamless data streaming for improved observability.
+At the same time, it's not all that simple...

+Don't want to mess with setting any of this up yourself?
+Try Highlight.io which supports it all out of the box!
+Just create a [Highlight Cloud](https://app.highlight.io) account and follow our [firehose export setup guide](../docs-content/getting-started/5_backend-logging/07_hosting/aws.md) to configure sending the data over.

 If you’re interested in leveraging OpenTelemetry for application monitoring, consider using Highlight.io, an open-source monitoring platform that simplifies observability.